From rough path estimates to multilevel Monte Carlo: Multilevel simulation of RDEs

-\begin{remark} In the now classical works of Giles on multilevel Monte Carlo, he usually chooses $d_{1} = \sqrt{2}$, see for instance~\cite {G08b}.
+In the now classical works of Giles on multilevel Monte Carlo, the choice $d_{1} = \sqrt{2}$ is advocated, see for instance~\cite {G08b}.
 This means that we reserve the same error tolerance $\varepsilon/2$ both for the bias or discretization error and for the statistical or Monte Carlo error.
+Indeed, the choice of $d_{1}$ corresponds to the distribution of the total MSE $\varepsilon^{2}$ between the statistical and the discretization error according to

-In many situations, this choice is not optimal.
+In many situations, the choice $d_1 = \sqrt{2}$ is not optimal.
 In fact, even in an ordinary Monte Carlo framework, one should not blindly follow this rule.
 For instance, for an SDE driven by a Brownian motion, the Euler scheme usually (i.e., under suitable regularity conditions) exhibits weak convergence with rate $1$.
-Assuming the same constants for the weak error and the statistical error, a straightforward optimization will show that it is optimal to choose the number of timesteps and the number of Monte Carlo samples such that the discretization error is $\varepsilon/3$ and the statistical error is $2\varepsilon/3$.
+Assuming the same constants for the weak error and the statistical error, a straightforward optimization will show that it is optimal to choose the number of timesteps and the number of Monte Carlo samples such that the (squared) discretization error is $\varepsilon^2/3$ and the (squared) statistical error is $2\varepsilon^2/3$.